and-cuau/MissionSimulator/README.md

 ## Video Demonstration

-The following video demonstrates planning, viewing, scheduling, and launching/tracking three missions with multiple objectives input by the user.
+The following video demonstrates planning, viewing, scheduling, and launching/tracking three missions with multiple timed objectives input by the user.
 Missions are executed concurrently. *This video is not intended to demonstrate all features of the application.* The viewer is encouraged to skip to sections relevant to their interests for convenience.

 https://drive.google.com/drive/folders/1GnSWPNRbtU1FqKLjKARThEJgs3slpXl8